mutexre/BagIterator/README.md

 cout << endl;
 ```

-true_random_access_iterator::take(long long n) is a convenience function for creating an 'end' iterator for use with
+True_random_access_iterator::take(long long n) is a convenience function for creating an 'end' iterator for use with
 loops and algorithms.
 It creates an iterator that is n elements far from given iterator.
 When an iterator is shuffled n times by calling ++ operator, it becomes equal to its take(n) counterpart.